Known Issues and Workarounds in Cloudera Director

 Cloudera Director cannot resize the root partition on Centos 6.5 HVM AMIs.
 This is caused by a bug in the AMIs.
 For more information, see the CentOS Bug Tracker.

-When using RDS and MySQL, Hive Metastore canary may fail in Cloudera Manager
+When using RDS and MySQL, Hive Metastore canary can fail in Cloudera Manager

 Workaround: Depending on the driver version installed by Cloudera Director from your platform's software repositories, select an older MySQL version that does not have this bug.